This year, care for yourself too

 - Escape from reality with a great book, magazine, or audiobook

-- Connect with friends – phone calls, video chats, coffee, or a meal
+- Connect with friends – through phone calls, video chats, coffee, or a meal

 - Relax your body and get some fresh air with a casual stroll around the block